-The Scottish Government monitors all new affordable housing development via the Affordable Housing Supply Programme (AHSP).
-In accordance with Scottish Government Guidance for the operation of the AHSP2, the SHIP Tables will provide the basis for the development of the three year rolling Strategic Local Programme Agreements (SLPAs) between the Council and Scottish Government.
+The Scottish Government monitors delivery of affordable housing via the Affordable Housing Supply Programme (AHSP).
+In accordance with Scottish Government Guidance for the operation of the AHSP, the SHIP Tables will provide the basis for the development of the three year rolling Strategic Local Programme Agreements (SLPAs) between the Council and Scottish Government.
 SLPA's in turn form the basis for RSL and Local Authority Programme agreements and become the primary working programme and management documents for delivery of the Affordable Housing Supply Programme.

+The assumptions and forecasts set out in the annexed tables are based on information available at the time of preparation and will be subject to refinement as projects are developed.
 SLPA's are reviewed and reissued annually to maintain a minimum three year forward programme.
-This means that the approval, funding and delivery of new housing units is reviewed on an ongoing basis and allows for changes in the programme, for example, if additional funding becomes available or particular sites prove to be unviable.
+This process takes account of progress and allows new projects, drawn from the SHIP, to be included in the programme if additional funding becomes available or particular sites prove to be unviable.